ochestra-tech/kube-hc-monitor/README.md

-# Welcome to the Ochestra AIOps Project!
+# Welcome to the Ochestra AI Project!

 Ochestra is an cloud native DevOps-as-a-Service platform that leverages artificial inteligence and CNCF tools to simplify and automate the management of cloud native workloads and help solve and/or deal with the key challenges that IT and Software Engineering teams who ran their application workloads on kubernetes and in the cloud native way,  will usually have to deal with - Complexity, Cost and Performance.